 - Formal written proposals meeting universal standards for grant writing will be required to apply for this support.

-- All projects require a faculty advisor recommendation from the discipline in the College of Arts and Sciences related to the scope of request, as part of the application process.
+- All projects require a faculty mentor recommendation from the related discipline in the College of Arts and Sciences related to the scope of request, as part of the application process.